-Don't Fear The Reaper: After Anchifa started his career as a pirate and amassed a fairly large bodycount, Death herself (at least Anchifa claims the avatar to be female) made a deal with him, saying that it is not his destiny to serve her.
+- Don't Fear the Reaper: After Anchifa started his career as a pirate and amassed a fairly large bodycount, Death herself (at least Anchifa claims the avatar to be female) made a deal with him, saying that it is not his destiny to serve her.
 Now Anchifa can suppress the fight instincts of his victims with a mere glance, thus avoiding unnecessary bloodshed, and in exchange Death sometimes looks at the world through his eyes and walks within him.

-Forced Into Evil: He never wanted to cut anyone's throats and rob ships to begin with, just travel — nor, according to his vision, was it his destiny.
+- Forced Into Evil: He never wanted to cut anyone's throats and rob ships to begin with, just travel — nor, according to his vision, was it his destiny.
 Yet he couldn't do much about this, between being enspelled to become a pirate and acquiring such a reputation (and even more intimidating ability) that he almost never needs to fight anymore.

 See his entry at LSIF.

 Other residents of Echo

 His Majesty Gurig VIII